 - equipment for oil and gas extraction and production

-- natural gas and oil pipelines and storage tanks
+- pipelines for the distribution of natural gas and oil

 - power plants.